spider-mario/dsf2flac/README.txt

 I've tried to write things in a pretty versatile/clear way.
 It should be possible to expand the functionality to add other file types quite easily.

-If you want to try different convesion filters then it should be dead simple: just look in filters.cpp.
+If you want to try different conversion filters then it should be dead simple: just look in filters.cpp.